 "Well, I do think that having a two-year term makes us more vulnerable to special interests and big donors," said Councilwoman Quinlivan.
 "Because there's always an election right around the corner and it's always in the back of your mind about raising money."

 As for whether Issue 4 will pass on Election Day, both sides think they have voters on their side.
-We want to know what you think, participate in the poll here.

 Forbes Magazine released the Top 10 most dangerous U.S. cities.
 Check out which cities made the list.More >>